sahildiwan/sahildiwan.github.com/_posts/2014-07-17-make-this-blog-using-jekyll-deployed-on-github-pages.markdown

 $ jekyll serve
 {% endhighlight %}

+This will create a `_site` folder within your project, ignore it.
 Jekyll already gives you a simple great looking site, if you are happy with it and just want to start writing blog posts skip to step `4`.

 `2.)` Configuration and adding/editing files